10 Creative Ways to Use Canned Pumpkin In All Your Recipes

 Pumpkin Bread with Dark Chocolate Chips and Almonds

 Puréed pumpkin not only provides a rich texture, but pumpkins are a good source of fiber with around 2.7 grams per mashed cup.
 That'll help keep you feeling full and it promotes healthy digestion.
 As a good source of potassium—a nutrient many people don't get enough of—pumpkin can help regulate blood pressure and improve muscle function.
-You'll get all of these benefits, plus a lovely dose of chocolate chips for good measure, in this pumpkin bread from Bonnie Taub-Dix, R.D.N., author of Read It Before You Eat It.
+You'll get all of these benefits, plus a lovely dose of chocolate chips for good measure, in this pumpkin bread from Bonnie Taub-Dix, R.D.N., author of

 Get the recipe: Pumpkin Bread with Dark Chocolate Chips and Almonds